zzdtravel

 Central Kalahari Game Reserve

-Central Kalahari Game Reserve-November 2024
+Central Kalahari Game Reserve-December 2024

 The dry heart of the dry south of a dry continent, the CKGR is an awesome place.
 If remoteness, desert silences and the sound of lions roaring in the night are your thing, this could become one of your favourite places in Africa.
 Covering 52,800 sq km (about the size of Denmark), it's one of Africa’s largest protected areas.
 This is big-sky country, home to black-maned Kalahari lions, a full suite of predators and a wonderful sense of the remote.